federicociner/weather-generator/README.md

 1. Python 2.7.12 or greater installed with all standard libraries.
 1. Permissions to download and install packages from PyPi via `pip`.

-To build the application and download the required Python dependencies, simply clone the repository to your machine/server, `cd` to the project folder **weather-generator** and run the `make build` command in Bash.
+To build the application and download the required Python dependencies, follow the steps below:
+1. Clone the repository to your machine/server.
+2. `cd` to the project folder **weather-generator** and execture the `make build` command.
 This will download and install all the required dependencies.

 ### Docker